-ICST 3237 Second Language & Culture Acquisition (3).
+ICRU 3237 Second Language & Culture Acquisition (in Russian) (3).
 This course introduces students to the process of language and cultural acquisition among people served on the field.
 An array of tools and practices are introduced.
-Prerequisite: ICST 3136 Introduction to Linguistics.
+Prerequisite: ICRU 3136 Introduction to Linguistics.